sirrah23/RedditSavedMailer/README.md

 and obtain the client id and client secret.

-Once you have cloned the repository you need to create a `config.ini` file in the root directory of the project with the following content:
+Once you have cloned the repository you need to create a `config.ini` file at the root of the project containing the following content:

 ```ini
 [Reddit]